danielholgate/dataplex-catalog-connectors/managed-connectivity/sql-server-connector/README.md

 Building a Docker container for the connector allows it to be run from a variety of Google Cloud services including [Dataproc serverless](https://cloud.google.com/dataproc-serverless/docs) job:

 ### Building the container (one-time task)

+Ensure you have Docker installed in your environment before you begin and that the user you run the script with has artifactregistry.repositories.uploadArtifacts privilege on the artfiact registry in your project.

 1. Edit [build_and_push_docker.sh](build_and_push_docker.sh) and set the PROJECT AND REGION_ID
 2. Make the script executable and run
     ```bash